Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP

 \begin{definition}[context $\kappa$] Given an initial state $S_0$, the context denoted as $\kappa$ is the octuple $(\mathbb{E},\mathbb{F},pre, tri,eff,S_0,>,\mathbb{T})$, where $>$ is a partial order which represents priorities that ensure the primacy of one event over another when both are interfering. \end{definition}

 As mentioned earlier, effects indicate the changes to the fluents that are expected to happen if an event occurs.
-Because of the complexity of reality, it may turn out that causally the action has more or less effects than those attributed by $\mathcal{E}$.
-Let's take the example of an agent who wants to turn on a light by pressing a switch.
+Because of the complexity of reality, it may turn out that causally an event has more or less effects than those attributed by $\mathcal{E}$.
+Let us take the example of an agent who wants to turn on a light by pressing a switch.
 In a first scenario, it is possible that the agent's action causes an overheating in the electrical circuit and triggers a fire.
 When formalising the action of switching on the light, it is not intuitive to take into account the overheating and then the fire as intrinsic effects.
 Besides affecting the generality of the formalisation, we previously mentioned that this could influence the ethical evaluation.
 In these cases, we will prefer to break down the process by introducing exogenous events.
 In the above fire example, we will therefore have an exogenous event corresponding to a fire outbreak---an agentless event---which will be triggered when a defective circuit is present and the switch is pressed.
 We are therefore in the presence of a causal chain.
-These cases where the action has more effects than those with which it has been formalised are typical cases where causality is necessary.
-In a second scenario, it may happen that the agent performs the action but that it does not have the expected effects simply because the light was already on.
+The cases where the action has more effects than those with which it has been formalised are typical cases where causality is necessary.
+In a second scenario, it may happen that the agent performs the action but that the expected effects are not produced simply because the light was already on.